This text is translated into Russian by google automatic human level neural machine.

 The city began to build on the site of the village of Perm, which was founded in August 1860, by immigrants from the Perm province.

 A year has passed since the day when the first builders of the city landed on the bank of the Amur.
-During this time, it was possible to build more or less tolerable housing for workers (huts covered with clay, dugout, barracks), the most necessary social institutions.
-By this time, 255 ha of taiga had been uprooted, 13,5 ha of marshes had been drained, 29 kilometers of roads had been laid.
+During this time, it was possible to build more or less tolerable housing for workers (huts coated with clay, a dugout, barracks), the most necessary social institutions.
+By this time, 255 hectares of taiga had been grubbed, 13,5 hectares of swamps were drained, 29 km of roads were laid.

 12 June 1933 year was laid the first stone in the foundation of the shipyard.
 And 18 July 1934, the first factory building of the aviation plant was laid.